-- 2.1 The main objective of the consultancy service is to establish the technical, economical, and financial viability of the project and prepare detailed project reports for development of economic corridors and International Connectivity Routes as the case may be.
-These corridors are proposed for development to at least 2-lane access controlled (fully access control for Economic Corridors).
-The selected Consultant shall mandatorily consult State/Central Governments, authorities, Corporations and bodies dealing with works related to freight movement to assess the project requirement. - 2.2 The viability of the project shall be established taking into account the requirements with regard to rehabilitation, upgrading and improvement based on highway design, pavement design, provision of service roads wherever necessary, type of intersections, rehabilitation and widening of existing and/or construction of new bridges and structures, road safety features, quantities of various items of works and cost estimates and economic analysis within the given time frame.
+- 2.1 The main objective of the consultancy service is to establish the technical, economical, and financial viability of the project and prepare detailed project reports for construction Indo-China Border road (ICBR) from Monigong-Dile Duting, Henkar- Tabeyongkong and Bruni-Balchida in the State of Arunachal Pradesh (Total length: 60.00 Km) (Package-II). - 2.2 The viability of the project shall be established taking into account the requirements with regard to road design, pavement design, provision of service roads wherever necessary, type of intersections, rehabilitation and widening of existing and/or construction of new bridges and structures, road safety features, quantities of various items of works and cost estimates and economic analysis within the given time frame. - 2.3 The Detailed Project Report (DPR) would inter-alia include detailed design, design of pavement and overlay with options for flexible or rigid pavements, design of bridges, snow gallery, avalanche protection structure, retaining structures and cross drainage structures and grade separated structures, design of service roads, slope protection/treatment works quantities of various items, detailed working drawings, detailed cost estimates, economic and financial viability analyses, environmental and social feasibility, social and environmental action plans as appropriate and documents required for tendering the project on commercial basis for international / local competitive bidding.

-- 2.3 The Detailed Project Report (DPR) would inter-alia include detailed highway design, design of pavement and overlay with options for flexible or rigid pavements, design of bridges and cross drainage structures and grade separated structures, solutions for congestions/bottlenecks in highway/routes including bypass alignment & design, if needed, safety aspects, design of service roads, quantities of various items, detailed working drawings, detailed cost estimates, economic and financial viability analyses, environmental and social feasibility, social and environmental action plans as appropriate and documents required for tendering the project on commercial basis for international / local competitive bidding. - 2.4 The DPR consultant should ensure detailed project preparation incorporating aspects of value engineering, quality audit and safety audit requirement in design and implementation.
+- 2.4 The DPR consultant should ensure detailed project preparation incorporating aspects of value engineering, quality audit and safety audit requirement in design and implementation.
 The Consultant shall ensure to carry out Road Safety Audit at various stages as per supplement-III (Additional Requirement for Safety Audit) of TOR. - 2.5 The consultant should, along with Feasibility Report, clearly bring out through financial analysis the preferred mode of implementation on which the Civil Works for the stretches are to be taken up.
-The consultant should also give cost estimates along with feasibility report/ detailed Project Report. - 2.6 If at inception stage or feasibility stage, employer desires to terminate the contract, the contract will be terminated after payment up to that stage.
+The consultant should also give cost estimates along with feasibility report/ detailed Project Report. - 2.6 If at inception stage or feasibility stage, employer desires to terminate the contract, the contract will be terminated after payment up to that stage. - 2.7 If at any stage, employer desires to not to continue the DPR preparation works of any section of the project, that section will be deleted from the contract and payment for other section shall be made on pro-rata basis by the employer. - 2.8 The Consultant shall suggest the permanent solutions along with complete design and drawings of all such vulnerable landslide/sinking locations, which shall be vetted from IIT or esteemed institution (in consultation with RO/PMU) and the cost of vetting shall be borne by the Consultant.